Shifts: A Dataset of Real Distributional Shift Across Multiple Large-Scale Tasks: Tabular Weather

-To build baseline models for the temperature prediction regression task, we use the open-source CatBoost gradient boosting library that is known to achieve state-of-the-art results on various tabular datasets~\cite{catboost}.
-Here we consider an ensemble-based approach to uncertainty estimation for GBDT models~\cite{malinin2021gdbt}.
-An ensemble of ten models is trained on the \texttt{train} data from the canonical partition of the Weather Prediction dataset with different random seeds is used as the baseline.
-The models are optimized with the loss function \texttt{RMSEWithUncertainty}~\cite{malinin2021gdbt} that predicts mean and variance of the normal distribution by optimizing the negative log-likelihood.
+~ The regression models are optimized with the loss function \texttt{RMSEWithUncertainty}~\cite{malinin2021gdbt} that predicts mean and variance of the normal distribution by optimizing the negative log-likelihood.
 Each model is constructed with a depth of 8 and then is trained for 20,000 iterations at a learning rate of 0.3.
-Hyperparameter tuning is performed on the \texttt{dev\_in} data.

-As the uncertainty measure, we use the total variance (tvar) that is the sum of the variance of the predicted mean and the mean of the predicted variance as our chosen measure of uncertainty~\cite{malinin2021gdbt,malinin-thesis,galthesis}.
-We also compare the ensemble with an individual model, where we use the predicted variance as an uncertainty measure.

-The predictive performance results are presented in Table~\ref{tab:tabular_res_a}.
-First, we measure RMSE of a single model and observe that it is about two degrees Celsius.
-As expected, the error is larger on the evaluation set.
-Ensembling allows us to reduce RMSE by about $0.15\degree$.
-Similarly, ensembling reduces the MAE by approximately $0.11\degree$.

-Then, in Table~\ref{tab:tabular_res_b}, we compute R-AUC, F1-AUC, and F1@95\%.
-Here, as expected, ensembles significantly outperform single models.
-The associated retention curves are provided in Figure~\ref{fig:weather_retention}.
+The classification models are optimized with the loss function \texttt{MultiClass} that predicts a discrete probability distribution over all classes.
+Each model is constructed with a depth of 6 and then is trained for 10,000 iterations at a learning rate of 0.4.
+Hyperparameter tuning is performed on the \texttt{dev\_in} data for both tasks.
+All models were trained within under 8 hours using a normal laptop.